 following criteria needs to be met: Review sponsor instructions to determine if commitment

 of cost sharing is mandatory and if so, at what level.

-- Sponsor Approval: The sponsor must specifically approve the tuition as a direct cost or cost share, either in awarding a proposal with tuition as a proposed line item, or through other written confirmation after the award is issued.
+- Sponsor Approval: The sponsor must allow tuition as a direct cost or cost share, or through other written confirmation.

 - Employment: A student receiving tuition on a grant must:

 - Be a University of Utah employee with a portion of their work time committed to and paid from the grant via salary/stipend, and;